-Since 1927, this theatre was known as the Alvin.
-It was renamed in 1983 to honor America’s most prolific playwright, Neil Simon, following the successful engagement of Brighton Beach Memoirs, the first play of an autobiographical trilogy about his youth with his family.
+Christened the Alvin in 1927, the Neil Simon Theatre was renamed in 1983 to honor America’s most prolific playwright, following the successful engagement of Brighton Beach Memoirs, the first play of an autobiographical trilogy about his youth with his family.
 Fittingly, in 1985, the second play of Mr. Simon’s trilogy, Biloxi Blues, played there successfully.
 In 1992, Mr. Simon returned again with his play Jake’s Women.

 Since 2000, the Neil Simon has been filled with music and dancing as the home to two of Broadway’s most popular productions, namely the acclaimed revival of The Music Man and the Tony Award–winning Best Musical Hairspray.

 Refunds/Exchanges The Neil Simon Theatre does not provide ticket refunds or exchanges.

 Dress Code There is no dress code at the theatre.
 For all performances, attire should be comfortable and appropriate for the occasion.
 The theatre is air-conditioned during the summer months.

 All persons entering the theatre, regardless of age, must have a ticket.
 Children under the age of 4 are not permitted in the theatre.

 There will be a strict late seating hold for those who are not in their purchased seat when the Act begins.
 For Act I, the hold is approximately 22 minutes.
 The hold for Act II is approximately 10 minutes.
 Patrons will be held in the promenade or upper lobby (depending on the seats purchased) in which the patron will be able to view the show on a monitor.

 Smoking (including e-cigarettes) is prohibited in the Neil Simon Theatre.